Tips

 Titles that win clicks: front load the problem, keep it human

-• Lead with the problem or task: “Fix payment failed errors”
+• leads with the problem or task

-• Use the words customers use, not internal terminology
+• uses the words customers use

 Meta descriptions that earn the click, not just the crawl

-Write meta descriptions like a promise:
+Write them like a promise:

 Scannability: short paragraphs, bullets, steps, and a ruthless table of contents

-Make the page resolvable:
+Make the page easier to resolve:

-• Numbered steps for the primary fix
+• use numbered steps for the main fix

 Technical SEO that help centers commonly mess up